samrford/delectable/README.md

     curl http://localhost:8787/result/{id-from-result}
     ```

-    The response will contain the list of dishes and the restaurants where you can find them.
+    Once it's finished the response will contain a "success" status a list of dishes and the restaurants where you can find them.